Crowded Hong Kong frets over flood of Chinese visitors

 Leung skirted questions about whether he would push Beijing’s leaders to restrict the numbers of mainland visitors allowed into Hong Kong.

 For decades Hong Kong was a racy capitalist outpost on communist China’s coast.
-Even though Chinese cities are now growing fast, cosmopolitan Hong Kong is a favourite destination for people from the mainland.
+Even though Chinese cities are now growing fast, cosmopolitan Hong Kong is a favorite destination for people from the mainland.

 The freeing up of Hong Kong’s border to mainland visitors since 2003 has been a major boon to the tourism, retail and catering sectors.
 But resentment has been building.